-The Company is an issuer of debt securities admitted to trading on the (non-EU) regulated market of the London Stock Exchange's main market and admitted to the official list of the United Kingdom Listing Authority.
-In relation to such debt securities, the Company is required to comply with, among others, certain obligations imposed by the UK Listing Rules and Disclosure Guidance and Transparency Rules made under section 73A of the UK Financial Services and Markets Act 2000 to the extent applicable to the issuers of debt securities.
+The Company is an issuer of debt securities admitted to the Official List of the UK Financial Conduct Authority and to trading on the (non-EU) regulated Main Market of the London Stock Exchange.
+In relation to such debt securities, the Company is required to comply with, among others, certain obligations included in the UK Listing Rules and Disclosure Guidance and Transparency Rules made under section 73A of the UK Financial Services and Markets Act 2000 to the extent applicable to the issuers of debt securities.

-These financial statements cover the year from 1 October 2021 up to and including 30 September 2022.
+These financial statements cover the year from 1 October 2022 up to and including 30 September 2023.